StorWav/sci-spdk-nvme-fio/README.md

 - Will add scripts to auto generate ```fiocfg``` as well as those NVMe device files ```0000_##_00.0```.
 The script also attempts to pin each device file with the CPU (```cpus_allowed=```) that resides in the same NUMA node as the NVMe drive.

-- Backend ```spdk_nvme.c``` inherits codes from SPDK's native performance tool ```spdk/examples/nvme/perf/perf.c```.
-With native perf I can reach 18M IOPS (512-byte random read) and 13M IOPS (4K random read), however, ```LD_PRELOAD=sci-spdk-nvme.so fio fiocfg``` can only reach 14.5M and about 5-6M for 512-byte and 4K respectively.
-Will dig more to find out if it is something with my implementation or FIO related.
-I will also try out io_uring to find out if the same issue occurs.

 - At this moment sci-spdk-nvme requires each NVMe namespace residing on dedicated controller, for example, controller ```/dev/nvme0``` must have one and only one namespace ```/dev/nvme0n1```.
 Will add support for multi-namespaces on the same NVMe controller such as ```/dev/nvme0n2```, etc.

-- Possible issue with Ubuntu LTS 22.04: My testing server has 16 NVMe drives and SPDK fails initialize all the drives.
-No issues with LTS 20.04.x.
-Let me know if you have similar issue with 22.04.
-At this moment I suggest to run sci-spdk-nvme with 20.04.

 For questions and issues please email me through czhu@nexnt.com